 Other versions: The Hans-Agne Jakobsson Oplight 75 pendant lamp was made in several colours.
 The Oplight lamp series consists of several models.
 Also table lamps exists.

-These lamps were sold by several companies.
+These lamps were sold by several companies around the globe.
 This one was sold by the German Staff.
 It has a Staff label and the electric parts, mechanism and canopy are also made by Staff.

 Sometimes you find these lamps with the label: “Made in Sweden”.
 It is a generic label, also found on the glass of the Swedish company Elme Glasbruk, well known for their vases, not for lighting.
 Maybe the company produced the glass for this pendant lamp.
 Another Swedish company, Orrefors, not only produced glass, but also lighting.
 But they use different labels.
 The “Made in Sweden” label is also glued on the Philips Torino pendant lamp.
 You can find it over here.